China's HNA lists property assets worth $11 billion for sale: documents

 Two sets of documents reviewed by Reuters listed more than 80 assets that HNA has either put up for sale or intends to sell, including hotels, commercial and residential buildings.
 They are mostly within China, with the bulk of them located in Hainan Island, where HNA is headquartered.

-The documents were sent to HNA’s investors in August, said sources.
+The documents were sent to prospective investors in August, said sources.

 Under pressure from Beijing, the aviation-to-hotels conglomerate has in 2018 sold real estate, stakes in overseas companies and aviation-related assets after a $50 billion acquisition spree in recent years.